-Onboard AC97 Modem Controller [Auto] Onboard AC97 Audio Controller [Auto]
+Onboard AC97 Modem Controller [Auto]

-[Auto] allows the motherboard's BIOS to detect whether you are using any modem/audio device.
-If a modem/audio device is detected, the onboard modem/audio controller will be enabled; if no modem/audio device is detected, the onboard modem/audio controller will be disabled.
-If you have conflicts with the onboard controller, you may set the appropriate field to [Disabled].
+[Auto] allows the motherboard's BIOS to detect whether you are using any modem device.
+If a modem device is detected, the onboard modem controller will be enabled; if no modem device is detected, the onboard modem/audio controller will be disabled.
+If you have conflicts with the onboard modem controller, you may set the field to [Disabled].
 Configuration options: [Disabled] [Auto]